The Fiscal Strategy

 The economic outlook

-Figure 6 – Real GDP growth compared to other advanced economies
+Figure 8 - Real GDP outturns for selected economies

 Figure 9 - Real GDP growth